 You put in the daily work to make sure your practice is successful and thriving, treating and solving your patients’ medical problems – which is no easy feat in the best of times.
 During our current pandemic, you may see fewer patients and experience more downtime than before, with a significant portion of staff working from home.
-It throws into focus how effective practice management is based not only on patient care, but a wide range of dynamic functions.
-If your practice isn’t functioning efficiently, nowhere will it become more apparent than your revenue cycle.
+It throws into focus how effective practice management is based not only on patient care but a wide range of dynamic functions.
+If your practice isn’t functioning efficiently, anywhere will it become more apparent than your revenue cycle?

 Revenue cycle management (RCM) is a deceptively simple name for a challenge every practice faces.
 Encompassing the entire revenue cycle from start to finish, effective RCM at its best yields efficiency and provides awareness through your practice’s key performance indicators (KPIs).
 Responsibly analyzing your RCM processes and KPIs both as a whole and by each of their parts prevents RCM at its worst: aging AR, inaccurate reimbursements and lingering bad debt.

 Although the value of effective RCM is undeniable, the most common obstacle practices face is time.
 But now you have an unprecedented opportunity to set your practice up for RCM success.
 In the face of the global pandemic, your remote staff have time available to take on such an in-depth, collaborative task.
 And the more in-depth your RCM documentation becomes – as tedious as it can be – the more your practice will progress from just surviving to really thriving.

 Make it quick and painless by starting simply.
 Your RCM map may look something like this: